Spoofer-dev/Vgc-Bypass/README.md

 VGC Bypass

-This program will be updated continuously.
-If you cannot access the program, it means I have temporarily disabled it.
+This program will be updated regularly.
+If you cannot access it, it may be temporarily disabled.

-This program is free, so please don't complain when using it.
+It’s free to use, so please refrain from complaining.

-Please disable your Anti virus before using the program.
+Make sure to disable your antivirus before use.

-In the future, I will make a full gameplay review video for you to watch.
-Stay tuned!
+Stay tuned for a full gameplay review video coming soon!

+This program is not a crack.
+100% developed by us.

+How to fix:
+1. If you see "Cmd fail to launch", try re-downloading the program.
+2. If you encounter "API Error", make sure to download everything in the Setup file as well.
+3. If it's still not working, wait for the next version update and try again.